-Replace the piston if cracked or scored.
+The piston must be replaced if cracked or scored.
 Do not attempt to restore a scored piston surface by sanding or polishing.
-The piston must be replaced if damaged.

-NOTE: If the caliper piston must be replaced, install the same type of piston in the caliper.
+CAUTION: If the caliper piston is replaced, install the same type of piston in the caliper.
 Never interchange phenolic resin and steel caliper pistons.
-The pistons, seals, seal grooves, caliper bore and piston tolerances are different for resin and steel pistons.
-Do not intermix these components at any time.
-The bore can be lightly polished with a brake hone to remove very minor surface imperfections (Fig. 83).
+The pistons, seals, seal grooves, caliper bore and piston tolerances are different.

+The bore can be lightly polished with a brake hone to remove very minor surface imperfections (Fig. 82).
 The caliper should be replaced if the bore is severely corroded, rusted, scored, or if polishing would increase bore diameter more than 0.025 mm (0.001 inch).

-Fig. 83 Lightly Polishing Piston Bore WithTool
+Fig. 82 Polishing Piston Bore